jewdev/NotABot/README.md

 + Added new moderation command! `ban` command.
 + Added new moderation command! `kick` command.
 + Added new command! `bugreport` send me a message of a bug or something...
 (DON'T TOUCH THE COMMAND!!!!!!)
-+ Added new command! `mute` muted a user in the chat by role.
++ Added new command! `mute` mutes a user in the chat by role.
 + Added new command!`unmute` unmutes a user in the chat by removed the muted role.
++ Added new command! `serverinfo` shows some cool info about the server.
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.